LavermanJJ/home-assistant-solarfocus/README.md

 This Home Assistant custom component is a community driven effort to integrate Solarfocus heating systems to Home Assistant allowing to monitor and control heat pumps, biomass boilers, domestic hot water, buffers, solar, and more.
 It is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the [SOLARFOCUS GmbH](https://www.solarfocus.com/en/footer-bar/about-us).

 > **Warning**
-> Use with care, in case of doubt check with Solarfocus or your installer if a feature / functionality (e.g. cooling) is supported by your installation to avoid damages to your heating system or the building.
+> Use with caution, in case of doubt check with Solarfocus or your installer if a feature / functionality (e.g. cooling) is supported by your installation to avoid damages to your heating system or the building.

 The project uses the Python library [pysolarfocus](https://github.com/LavermanJJ/pysolarfocus) for retrieving values via Modbus TCP from the heating system.